TurboGears/tg2docs/docs/main/BasicMoves.rst

 In this first approach, we'll use the existing template that was provided by the quickstart application, and add a "Hello World" headline.

-To keep the tutorial small and simple, we make a assumption that you already have some knowledge about html tags.
+To keep the tutorial small and simple, we make an assumption that you already have some knowledge about html tags.

-Edit helloworld/templates/index.html, add a <h1> tag like this:
+Edit helloworld/templates/index.html, and add a <h1> tag like this:

 .. code-block:: html